-The employee turnover rate by (i) gender, (ii) age and (iii) geographical region are presented in the table below:
+The employee turnover rate by (i) gender, (ii) age group (iii) geographical region are presented in the table below:

-Percentage of Employee left the Group Units As at 31 March 2022 As at 31 March 2021 Percentage Point Change
+Percentage of Employee left the Group 1 Unit As at 31 March 2023 As at 31 March 2022 Percentage Point Change

-Total Percentage 56.08% 35.35% 20.73%
+Total Percentage 68.00% 58.89%2 9%

 By Gender

-Male Percentage 50.00% 28.89% 21.11%
+Male Percentage 54.29% 50.00% 4%

-Female Percentage 64.81% 40.74% 24.07%
+Female Percentage 80.00% 64.81% 15%

 By Age

-Below 30 years old Percentage 180.00% 77.78% 102.22%
+Below 30 years old Percentage 50.00% 180.00% -130%

-Between 31 to 50 years old Percentage 55.10% 37.50% 17.60%
+Between 31 to 50 years old Percentage 52.38% 55.10% 3%

-Over 50 years old Percentage 47.22% 20.59% 26.63%
+Over 50 years old Percentage 100.00% 47.22% 53%

 By Geographic Location

 Mainland China Percentage

-Hong Kong Percentage 58.89% 35.35% 23.54%
+Hong Kong Percentage 68.00% 58.89% 9%

-The formula to calculate total percentage of employees left the Group is the total number of employees left divided by the average number of employees during that reporting period.
+- 1. The formula to calculate total percentage of employees left the Group is the total number of employees left divided by the number of employees during that reporting period.
 The percentage of employees left the Group by geographic location is calculated by employees in the specified category leaving employment divided by the number of employees in the specified category.
+The above method of reporting employment data is reference from the "How to prepare an ESG Report Appendix 3: Reporting Guidance on Social KPIs". - 2.
+Restated.

-Compared with the previous year, the Group's turnover rate increased from 35.35% to 56.08% this year, which is in line with the Group's people-oriented philosophy.
+Compared with the previous year, the Group's turnover rate increased from 58.89% to 68.00% this year, which is in line with the Group's people-oriented philosophy.
 The Group will make further efforts to continue to give more attention to its employees and integrate them into the Group as a family so as to further reduce the turnover rate of employees.